elephantscale/building-ai-applications-labs/LLM_With_Semantic_Search/how_to_run_first_time.md

      ```

 10. **Select the Correct Kernel**
-    - At the top right corner of the Jupyter Notebook, click on the kernel and choose "Python (lab 35)".
+    - At the top right corner of the Jupyter Notebook, click on the kernel and choose "LLM_With_Semantic_Search".

 11. **Verify the Environment**
     - To verify that you are in the correct environment, create a new cell and run the following command.
 If the output shows your current environment, you are all set: